Total TimePrep: 20 min. Cook: 3-1/2 hours

 - Remove meat from broth; cool.
 Add onions, carrots and celery to broth; cook for 20 minutes or until vegetables are tender.

-- Cut meat into bite-size pieces; add to broth.
+- Cut meat into bite-sized pieces; add to broth.
 Add tomatoes, tomato sauce, parsley, seasonings, beans, peas and kidney beans.
 Cook until vegetables are done, about 10 minutes.

 Have been making this for a couple of years.
 My family loves it.
 I know it freezes well, but I'm going to try canning it this year.